SAIKAT12345678910/Flight-Fare-Intelligence-Price-Prediction-System/README.md

 🤖 Machine Learning Model:

 Linear Regression → MAPE: ~36.40%
-(Not suitable as data is highly non-linear)

-Decision Tree Tested

-Random Forest Performed Best → MAPE ~4%

-👉 Indicates strong model performance & excellent prediction capability.
+So it is not a good model, and I tried different models like Decision Tree and Random Forest.
+The result of Random Forest is good, with around 4% error.

 🏢 Real-World Business Impact

-✔ Helps airlines in revenue optimization and dynamic pricing
+✔ Helps airlines in revenue optimization

 ✔ Helps customers identify best time to book

 ✔ Useful for travel companies and ticket platforms

-✔ Shows understanding of real airline pricing systems